wettowelreactor/Getting-and-Cleaning-Data-Project/README.md

 ##load_dataframes(data_directory)
 This is a helper function for the run_analysis function.
-It expects the It expects the data directory of where the raw data is located otherwise it assumes the data directory to be in a folder called "data" located in the current working directory.
+It expects the data directory of where the raw data is located otherwise it assumes the data directory to be in a folder called "data" located in the current working directory.
 It should not be called directly by the user.

 This function loads the various data files into a list of data frames used by the main function.